-Cooperating with Sakai City's efforts to make itself more livable for people with disabilities, the Fukui Works began in fiscal 2008 to make donations of 9 million yen in five-year cycles.
-The works' donation for the fiscal 2013-2017 period has been used for purposes such as the purchase of a bus for the Reihoku School for Children with Special Needs and installation of audio guidance systems for the visually impaired in five of the city's multipurpose toilets.
-Separately, the works is pursuing its own efforts to provide equipment for schools for children with special needs and other social welfare facilities, as well.
+Cooperating with Sakai City's efforts to make itself more livable for people with disabilities, the Fukui Works began in fiscal 2008 to make donations of 9 million yen in five-year cycles, providing equipment for schools for special needs children and other social welfare facilities, as well.

+The works' donation for the fiscal 2012-2016 period has been used for purposes such as the purchase of a bus for the Reihoku School for Children with Special Needs and installation of audio guidance systems for the visually impaired in five of the city's multipurpose toilets.